Table of Contents

 According to the oxford dictionary, the basic definition of distance learning is “a method of studying in which lectures are broadcast or lessons are conducted by correspondence, without the student needing to attend a school or college.”

-The Encyclopedia Britannica identifies four critical characteristics of distance learning (regardless of distance learning model) that help separate formal distance learning from practices like people voluntarily learning or exploring knowledge in their spare time in an unstructured way.
-These are that Distance learning is:
+The Encyclopedia Britannica identifies four critical characteristics of distance learning that help separate formal distance learning from practices like people voluntarily learning or exploring knowledge in their spare time in an unstructured way.
+These characteristics are:

 - Carried by institutions, as opposed to non-academic self-study.